-Want to work with a great group who is passionate about outdoor education, recreation and conservation?
-Then you should join the Great Parks team!
+Are you passionate about outdoor education, recreation, and conservation?
+Then join the Great Parks team!

 Great Parks Rangers